sip23bjit/ansible_kube_009/README.md

 # Ansible Playbooks for the setup of kubernetes - test on Almalinux
-Before running this we have make changes to ansible hosts file accordingly
+Before running this we have to make changes to the default ansible hosts file accordingly

 [kube]
 master IP
 worker IP

 [masters]
 master IP

 [workers]
 worker IP